Collin County Council on Family Violence (CCCFV)

 - Strategic Planning: Ensuring CCCFV remains strategic, financially sustainable and transparent.

-Each year CCCFV hosts multiple educational and community awareness events, such as monthly meetings of members and professionals, the North Texas Facing Family Violence Conference, and an annual Leadership Breakfast.
+CCCFV hosts multiple educational and community awareness events, such as monthly meetings of members and professionals, professional development seminars & trainings, and an annual Leadership Breakfast.

 JLCC continues to play a leadership role in facilitating meetings, directing the work of the Advisory Committee, providing infrastructure, and promoting the work of CCCFV.